shinbutou/intern_itri/README.md

 # ReadMe
-This repository is dedicated to the project
+This repository is dedicated to the project during the internship at